bwya77/notebook-navigator/README.md

 ![Notebook Navigator Screenshot](https://github.com/johansan/notebook-navigator/blob/main/images/notebook-navigator.png?raw=true)

 Notebook Navigator is a plugin for [Obsidian](https://obsidian.md) that replaces the default file explorer with a Notes-style interface with a dual-pane layout.
+Works on Linux, macOS, Windows, Android, iOS and iPadOS.

 If you love using Notebook Navigator, please consider [☕️ Buying me a coffee](https://buymeacoffee.com/johansan) or [Sponsor on GitHub ❤️](https://github.com/sponsors/johansan).